peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Approximation_Schemes></a>
 ### Approximation Schemes

-Take a factory function _f_(_&lambda;_), the function to simulate using flips of a coin with unknown probability of heads of _&lambda;_.
+A _factory function_ _f_(_&lambda;_) is a function for which the Bernoulli factory problem can be solved (see "[**About Bernoulli Factories**](https://peteroupc.github.io/bernoulli.html#About_Bernoulli_Factories)").
 The following are approximation schemes for _f_ if it belongs to one of certain classes of factory functions.
 It would be helpful to plot the desired function _f_ using a computer algebra system to see if it belongs to any of the classes of functions described below.

 In this section, **fbelow** and **fabove** mean the _k_<sup>th</sup> Bernstein coefficient for the lower or upper degree-_n_ polynomial, respectively, where _k_ is an integer in the interval \[0, _n_\].